 Significant changes to CGT were introduced in 2020, impacting how gains on residential property are reported and taxed.
 Key changes include:

-• 30-Day Reporting: You must report and pay any CGT on residential property within 30 days of completion.
+• 30-Day reporting: You must report and pay any CGT on residential property within 30 days of completion.

-• Lettings Relief: This relief is now restricted to periods where the owner shared occupancy with the tenant.
+• Lettings relief: This relief is now restricted to periods where the owner shared occupancy with the tenant.

 For detailed information on these changes, please refer to the official UK Government guidance on Capital Gains Tax.